What should I bring?

 We have several layers of security in our residence halls and apartments.
 The first layer is our residents themselves.
 We encourage all residents to take an active part in providing security on their floors as well as in their building by addressing any unusual activity they encounter.
 If residents are not comfortable asking strangers about what they are doing on their floor, they need to contact an RA or their front desk about the individual or situation.
 All guests should be approved by all roommates and should be carrying a picture ID on them at all times.
 Guests need to be registered at the front desk, so all guests in a building may be accounted for in case of an emergency.
 Also, we would encourage residents to make sure to secure their room or apartment even when occupied.

-All of our facilities are staffed 24 hours a day, seven days a week with someone at the front desk, and RAs and staff are available to address concerns if they arise.
+All of our facilities are staffed 24-hours a day, seven days a week with someone at the front desk, and RAs and staff are available to address concerns if they arise.
 The campus is patrolled by our own department of safety and transportation as well as the Springfield Police who are assigned to the Missouri State substation.

-Campus maps, including the interactive Bear Line shuttle map, are available online
+Campus maps, including the interactive Bear Line shuttle map, are available online and also on our MSU Mobile app.

 Wireless Network Access

 ResNet refers to the residence hall network — the computer technology, resources and support provided in the residence halls.
 Should a student need assistance with connecting their computer to the network or have computer related problems throughout the year, there are ResCons (ResNet Consultants) available in the halls to assist in getting the problem resolved.
-Any resident with a computer-related question should contact the ResNet Help Desk at 417-836-6100.
+Any resident with a computer-related question should contact ResNet at 417-836-6100.

 Digital cable hook-ups and extended basic service are provided in each residence hall living unit.
 In order to receive all channels on TVs made before 2008, you must obtain a digital adapter from Mediacom Cable.
 You may contract for additional cable services through Mediacom at the regular rate.